The hyperbolic positive energy theorem: Localised ``Maskit'' gluings

-Similarly there exists a conformal transformation of the conformal boundary, which will be denoted by $\Lambda_\varepsilon^{\mytwo }$, which maps $D_\varepsilon^{\mytwo }$ to the \emph{lower half-sphere}, cf.\ Figure~\ref{F12XI18.1}.
+Similarly there exists a conformal transformation of the conformal boundary, which will be denoted by $\Lambda_\varepsilon^{\mytwo }$, which maps $D_\varepsilon^{\mytwo }$ to the \emph{lower half-sphere}.
+See Figure~\ref{F12XI18.1}.

-After applying this transformation, $M_2$ contains a region $ \mcV_\varepsilon^{\mytwo }$ isometrically diffeomorphic to the half-hyperbolic-space $\mcH_-$, as well as its totally geodesic boundary $\mcH$, with the metric being exactly hyperbolic in a neighborhood of $\mcH$, and throughout $ \mcV_\varepsilon^{\mytwo }$.
+After applying this transformation, $M_2$ contains a region, which we denote by $ \mcV_\varepsilon^{\mytwo }$, isometrically diffeomorphic to the half-hyperbolic-space $\mcH_-$, as well as its totally geodesic boundary $\mcH$, with the metric being exactly hyperbolic in a neighborhood of $\mcH$, and throughout $ \mcV_\varepsilon^{\mytwo }$.
 Analogously to \eqref{7XI18.1} we have

 One also finds

 where $R_{ij}$ is now the Ricci tensor of the metric $g_{2,\red{\varepsilon} } $.